postmannen/steward/doc/concept/auth/auth.md

 If a node is registered in the auth db but not present in the network we should throw a log message to the errorKernel so operators would be aware of such nodes.

+DECIDE: Hello messages should contain the public key ?

 ### Public Keys

 #### Central Store